Donate

 Google Scholar

-I have played an active role in expanding the coverage of the Red List to new taxa, improving the standards, tools, protocols and guidance that support the Red List process, and advising on its use for conservation planning, monitoring and management.
-The Red List has proven essential to help inform conservation decision-making, and I’ve been involved in helping launch or support several initiatives that use Red List data to help direct efforts to safeguarding key places (such as Key Biodiversity Areas or their urgent subset, Alliance for Zero Extinction sites) or unique species (through our work at ZSL on the EDGE programme).
-I’m also interested in how to implement effective actions to recover biodiversity.
-At the site-level, my focus is mostly on improving the management of protected and conserved areas, especially through the use of technology (such as SMART) and by supporting a professionalized ranger workforce (working through the URSA Partnership); at the species level, my work at ZSL affords me close engagement with many incredible species recovery programmes, from Sahelo-Saharan antelopes to pangolins.
+Much of his career has been defined by a close association with the IUCN Red List: the most comprehensive and trusted resource on the status of species.
+He has played an active role in expanding the coverage of the Red List to new taxa, improving the standards, tools, protocols and guidance that support the Red List process, and advising on its use for conservation planning, monitoring and management.
+With colleagues, he has spent considerable time investigating how best to use Red List data to understand pressures on biodiversity and to inform conservation decision-making.
+This has included helping launch or support several initiatives that depend on Red List data to direct conservation efforts, including to identify Key Biodiversity Areas (or their urgent subset, Alliance for Zero Extinction sites) or unique species (through our work at ZSL on the EDGE programme).

-Although now more of a conservation generalist, I do have a keen interest in mammalian taxonomy, biogeography and conservation.
-I co-edited (with the legendary Jonathan Kingdon) the 6-volume Mammals of Africa and hold one of the world’s most comprehensive private libraries on African mammals.
+Although now more of a conservation generalist, Mike has a keen interest in mammalian taxonomy, biogeography and conservation, sitting on several IUCN SSC Specialist Groups, and having co-edited (with the legendary Jonathan Kingdon) the 6-volume Mammals of Africa.
+He holds one of the world’s most comprehensive private libraries on African mammals, which takes up an annoying amount of space at home!

 More on me and my affliction with bibliophilia